Uniform stationary phase estimate with limited smoothness

-\begin{rem} If $0<\beta<1/2$, we can get the same result under a weaker regularity assumption in the similar manner as in Theorem \ref{PS0}.
-More precisely, we only need \eqref{LSA-psi} for $0\le |\gamma| \le [\frac d {2-2\beta}]+1$, and \eqref{LSA-Phi1} for $2\le |\gamma| \le [\frac {d-2} {2-2\beta}]+3$.
-This can be shown by modifying the proof of Theorem \ref{PS0} but we leave its proof to the interested reader. \end{rem}
+\begin{rem} If $0<\beta<1/2$, we can get the same result under a weaker regularity assumption in a similar manner as in Theorem \ref{PS0}.
+Precisely, we only need \eqref{LSA-psi} for $0\le |\gamma| \le [d/({2-2\beta})]+1$, and \eqref{LSA-Phi1} for $2\le |\gamma| \le [ (d-2)/({2-2\beta})]+3$.
+This can be shown by modifying the proof of Theorem \ref{PS0}.
+Instead of providing the detail we leave its proof to the interested reader. \end{rem}